Bobby Wayne Woods: Biography

-A seventh-grade dropout, Woods was so illiterate that he had to refer to a spelling list just to write simple notes to his family.
+Bobby Wayne Woods dropped out of school in the seventh grade.
+He was barely able to read and write and he had to refer to a spelling list just to write simple notes to his family.
 He had IQ scores of 70 and 68 during elementary school.
 His IQ score right before his murder trial was 70, and another in 2002 returned 68.
 Woods also worked as a short-order cook and roofer.

 On April 30, 1997, Woods entered the home of his ex-girlfriend Schwana Patterson through the open window of her children's bedroom; Patterson had expelled Woods two months earlier.
 Woods then kidnapped Patterson's two children, 11-year-old Sarah Patterson and 9-year-old Cody Patterson, and raped Sarah.
 After driving to a cemetery, Woods beat and stomped Cody's head, strangled Cody, and abandoned the boy at the cemetery.
 Cody notified police, and Woods told police that Sarah was dead and led the police to her body.